 Tuition costs for UMass’s online classes vary widely, depending on the nature of the program and the course.
 However, as an example, courses in the Bachelor of Arts—Children’s Learning and Development program cost $385 per credit.
 Tuition is the same for in-state and out-of-state residents.

-UMass Lowell, UMass Boston, and UMass Amherst are accredited by the New England Association of Schools and Colleges and the School of Education at the campuses are accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+UMass Lowell, UMass Boston, and UMass Amherst are regionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC-CIHE) and the School of Education at the campuses are accredited by the National Council for the Accreditation of Teacher Education (NCATE).

 Western Governors University (WGU) was formed in 1997 by a coalition of governors of 19 states, led by the governors of Colorado, Utah, and Wyoming.